We are located on the South end of Old Town Shopping Center

 beside Dollar General.
 The Shopping Center with Food Lion on Reynolda

 When I receive your first month's tuition I will place your daughter's name on my rollbook for classes beginning August 26.
-Plan to come see our show Sunday, June 11, at 3:00 PM, when all my students will be on stage performing.
-I will have vouchers available in May.
-You may drop by to watch a class.
-Beginners this age dance Tuesdays at 4:00 PM and Wednesdays at 6:00 PM.
-Girls this age that danced with me last year dance Mondays at 6:00 PM.
-If you show up to watch a class I can't answer questions.
-To ask questions and get a video tour you must come by at the end of my teaching day: Saturday at 11:30 AM or Monday & Tuesday at 7:30 PM, Wednesday at 8:30 PM, or Thursday at 8:15 PM.
+If I was in the midst of my teaching year I would invite you by to watch a class.
+But what I can do is invite you to come by during OPEN HOUSE AUGUST 12-25.
+For the two weeks before classes start I will be at the Studio six days a week giving you a chance to tour the classroom, meet the teacher. and watch videos of students your daughter's age on stage and in shows and parades.
+Complete hours: Monday 9:30-11:00 AM, Tuesday 7:30-8:30 PM, Wednesday 4:00-7:30 PM, Thursday 4:00-5:45 PM, Friday 4:00-7:00 PM, Saturday 9:00 AM to 2:00 PM.
 My goal in the beginner class is participation.
 If your daughter just participates in class she will get out of it whatever her maturity allows.
 Students this age pick up on a little bit more every week during the year.
 As second year students they KNOW how to take class and will follow along quickly with whatever I present them.

 I have a program that students this age can progress in for years to come.
-I have a high school senior enrolled this year who has danced with me for fifteen years.
+I have a high school senior who danced in our June show who has danced with me for fifteen years.
 I also have DVD's you may take home to watch of my students on stage dancing: Ballet, Tap Dancing, Jazz Dancing, Ballet, Gymnastics .
 Just ask to borrow one.
-On this website homepage just click 'Recital Pictures' to see photos of girls this age in last year's show.
-Click 'videos' to see actual girls dancing in our 2016 performance at the Stevens Center in Winston Salem.
+On this website homepage just click 'Recital Pictures' to see photos of girls this age on stage June 2017.
+Click 'videos' to see actual girls dancing in our 2017 performance at the Stevens Center in Winston Salem.
 On the title page I list the age of the girls performing.
 We are a Dancing School focused on children expressing music through dance.
 What happens in class is what is most important.
 The show is just a snapshot taken at the end of the year.
+(Unfortunately some YouTube dances have no music.
+YouTube would not allow me to play Beatles music.)

 Starting August 26 four and five year old girls will dance: